nathanchere/DotStash/README.md

 * Logging
 * Analytics

+...or any of the various other things you probably take for granted each time you interact with a database.

 It is not going to happen in the immediately foreseeable future but it may, depending on my needs, one day support:

 * Transactions
+* Configure primary key by func (i.e. complex/composite keys possible)
 * Auto-number / auto-generated IDs (only for *int* and *GUID* types)

 One more time just in case you missed it earlier - ***THIS IS NOT A DATABASE!***